krishnamohanathota/DEVOPS/README.md

 ### Kubernetes

+Kubernates is a tool for automated management of containerized applications, also known as container orchestration tool.

+The name Kubernetes originates from Greek, meaning helmsman or pilot.
+K8s as an abbreviation results from counting the eight letters between the "K" and the "s".

+Kubernates(K8s) is all about managing the containers

 ## Forward Proxy & Reverse Proxy

 A `forward proxy` is a server that sits between user devices and the internet